camper2000/Udacity_Project1/README.md

 The score is very bad at first.
 After simplifying the model by removing some fields, the score is OK.

 ### Result
-1. Factors influence salary: years of coding and age are positive, certainly, because experience are important.
+1. Factors influence salary: Years of coding and age are positive, certainly, because experience are important.
 In my opinion, code review hour should be positive, which helps people to learn.
 Maybe because it wastes time or sacrifice too working time.
-Working hours are positive but small, this makes sense, working efficiency is important.
+Working hours are positive but small, this makes sense, working efficiency is important;.
 2. Factors influence career satisfaction: Salary seems not have as much impact on career satisfaction as I thought.
-Young people seems are more likely to be satisfied by their career development.
+Young people seems are more likely to be satisfied by their career development;
-3. Factors influence expectation of life in next generation: older people tend to have negative opinion.
+3. Factors influence expectation of life in next generation: Older people tend to have negative opinion.
 Years of coding and hours of code review is positive, maybe experienced people understands information technology changing life better.
 People satisfied with their career has positive opinion.

 ### Improvement in the future
 We can include more parameters and adopt models more complicated.